andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

       - Notifications → via EventBridge → SNS/email/Lambda.
       - Rotation – Usually done manually or automated via Lambda or Secrets Manager.
       - KMS encryption → Use for sensitive data.
+      - NOTE: You can change a standard parameter to an advanced parameter at any time, but you can’t revert an advanced parameter to a standard parameter

 - Security:
   - Scenario: Reuse SSH keys in your AWS Regions: